FIVE MOST SURPRISING FINDS

 What the Men Who Walked Through Fire Think About Safe Spaces

-There is a revealing disconnect between the Vietnam veteran generation and today’s discourse about psychological safety.
-Men who survived the Tet Offensive — the massive surprise attack by North Vietnamese forces in 1968 — endured the siege of Khe Sanh, and walked point through mined trails have a perspective on resilience shaped by experience, not theory (Terry, Bloods, 1984).
+There is a revealing gap between the Vietnam veteran generation and today’s talk about psychological safety.
+Men who survived the Tet Offensive — the massive 1968 surprise attack by North Vietnamese forces — endured the siege of Khe Sanh and walked point through mined trails.
+Their view of resilience was shaped by experience, not theory (Terry, Bloods, 1984).

-They know — not believe, know — that human beings are capable of enduring things that would seem impossible from the comfort of a university seminar room.
+They know — not believe, know — that human beings can endure things that would seem impossible from a university seminar room.

 This does not mean they dismiss psychological suffering.
-Many of them lived with PTSD for decades before receiving treatment.
+Many lived with PTSD for decades before getting treatment.
 Many self-medicated.
 Many struggled.
-But their struggle was accompanied by action.
+But their struggle came with action.
 They did not stop building because they were in pain.
-They built through the pain, because the alternative — surrender — was incompatible with everything they had learned about themselves in the crucible of war.
+They built through the pain, because surrender was incompatible with everything they had learned about themselves in the crucible of war.

-When these men hear young Black Americans argue that words are violence, that disagreement is harm, that an uncomfortable idea in a classroom constitutes a threat to safety, they do not respond with contempt.
+When these men hear young Black Americans argue that words are violence, that disagreement is harm, that an uncomfortable classroom idea threatens their safety, they do not respond with contempt.
 They respond with bewilderment.
 They know what actual violence looks like.
-They know what actual threat looks like.
-A generation that cannot distinguish between discomfort and danger has been failed by its teachers, its leaders, and its culture.
+A generation that cannot tell discomfort from danger has been failed by its teachers, its leaders, and its culture.

 The Puzzle and the Solution